RomelSan/MonitorHost/README.md

 Download it
 Check variable options inside "monitorHost.sh": add servers, set alert modes on or off
 For Python 3 version just add the servers to the file "servers.txt"
-You can add the bash version to a Cron
+You can add the bash version to a Cron:
 ```
 For Example: